SanAIML/VocalKart-voice/README.md

 # 🚀Our Solution:
-## VocalKart-One Voice.
+## 🔹VocalKart-One Voice.
 One Shop.
 One Market.
 * Vendors list products and manage sales by simply speaking.

 * Functions reliably even with poor internet, perfect for remote areas.